WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Semi-desert, foothills.
 Woodlands, openings.
 Spring, summer.

 Penstemon barbatus is very common throughout the lower elevations of the Four Corners area, and it is abundant in Mesa Verde National Park.
-This is a very tall and lanky Penstemon, often growing to four or five feet tall with an abundance of flowers opening over many weeks.
-Leaves are long and narrow and widely spaced on the stem.
-The pictured Penstemon barbatus, is variety trichander.
-(See below.)
+This is a very tall and lanky Penstemon, often growing to four or five feet with an abundance of flowers opening over many weeks.
+Stem leaves are long, narrow, and widely spaced.

-"Barbatus" is Latin for "hairy" or "bearded" and refers to the inside of the flower tube.
+"Barbatus" is Latin for "hairy" or "bearded" and refers to the hairy flower throat of variety barbatus.

 Semi-desert, foothills.
 Woodlands, openings.
 Spring, summer.